‘Young And The Restless’ Spoilers: Jack Dumps Nikki After Revealing Dina’s Diagnosis, She Runs Back To Victor?

 Young and the Restless spoilers indicate that Nikki points out that taking on an elderly parent’s care is almost an impossible task.
 She suggests a better alternative for him would be to bring in someone to care for her or admit her to a long-term facility.

 Jack declares that he isn’t going to consider turning his back on his mother.
 Young and the Restless spoilers state that he won’t abandon her as she did to him when he was a child.
-Nikki backs off as she realizes that Jack has made up his mind and if she pushed any harder, it would create more tension between them.
+Nikki backs off as she realizes that Jack has made up his mind, and if she pushed any harder, it would create more tension between them.

 Looks like Nikki won’t be celebrating Thanksgiving with the Abbott family. #YR pic.twitter.com/zssFgUFAy1